open-rsx/rsb-manual/troubleshooting.rst

   not a problem.
 However, to save yourself and us time and effort, we ask you to keep the following things in mind when reporting bugs.

-  Check whether the problem is known: go to `new issue`_ and try to find a description of the problem in the "Issues" list.
+  Check whether the problem is known: go to the issues section of the appropriate project in our `github organization`_ and try to find a description of the problem in the "Issues" list.
 If there is none, create a new issue (see below), otherwise edit and extend the existing issue as necessary.